 - Field Size can be set to hold a specific number of characters, up to as many as 255 for text fields.
 If you were using a text field to hold the two-letter state postal abbreviation, the field size could be set to 2 to ensure no one enters a full state name into this field.

 - The Format field property can be set to display text or numbers in a standardized way.
 For example, text can be set to show as all uppercase, and numbers can be set to show scientific numbers, percentages, or decimals.

-- Set the Required property to Yes if you want the person entering data to be required to enter something in the field.
-Choose No if the person entering data is allowed to leave the field blank.
+- Set the Required property to Yes if you want users entering data to be required to enter something in the field.
+Choose No if users are allowed to leave the field blank.